In this Pianote review, we will go over the pros, cons, and features of this online piano learning experience.

 You can pick your song using a variety of filters.
 First, you can decide whether you would like to read the sheet music or play along using a chord chart.
 From there, you can follow along with engaging tracks.

 You can also categorize the songs by difficulty level, style, or artist.
-You can find about 80 pop songs, ballads, rock, and more, with many of them being very popular and highly recognizable.
+You can find over 100+ pop songs, ballads, rock, and more, with many of them being very popular and highly recognizable.
 This is another feature that we like because students aren’t stuck playing children’s songs or classical music 24/7.
+It seems new music is constantly being added, which is a big plus.

 Pianote adds new songs to their tutorials every week, so there’s always something new for you to learn - even if you’re flying through their available content.